We love this delicious, simple homemade naan recipe! My kids frequently request it (and butter chicken).

 I love breads.
 Naan might top the list for me.
-This stuff is good.
 I’ve been known on multiple occasion to go to an Indian restaurant and only order naan.
 On vacation one year, I saw in Indian option in a mall food court.
 Of course, I had to order naan.
 I don’t think the poor man could handle the thought of us sitting there eating plain naan and sent out a bowl of chicken curry as well.
+I didn’t complain about that all!

 - 1 tablespoon yeast